← Visit Appcues.com

 Tooltip copy best practice

-There are a surprising number of ways to close a tooltip.
-The simplest option is to let users "x" out or dismiss the message.
+Nobody likes feeling trapped—especially your users.
+Always provide a clear way to dismiss a tooltip, whether it's an “x” in the corner or a friendly “Got it” button.
 To end on a more affirmative note, single tooltips can use a confirmation CTA (like Asana's “Got it”).

 Tooltip exit best practice